5 Performing Arts Careers Worth Considering

 Picture yourself leading a group of musicians during live performances or recording sessions.
 That's exactly what you will do as a music director.
 You could be responsible for arranging music and ensuring that every piece is played coherently.
 You will keep things like balance, melody, rhythm, timing, and volume in check.
 And you may even be responsible for auditioning new musicians, as well as promoting performances.

 As a composer, you will write original pieces of music called musical scores.
 Along with writing the music, you will also write the lyrics or work with a lyricist.
 You could find yourself working on theatrical productions, like operas and symphonies, or your work could be focused on movies, TV shows, or commercials.

 Music composers and directors are often talented singers and musicians themselves.
 And their talents are often backed with an education from performance art schools.
 So if you possess a lifelong passion for music and desire a career that encompasses much more than performing, this could be the path that you seek.

-- States with the highest levels of employment—New York, California, Texas, Ohio, and Illinois
+- States with the highest levels of employment—New York, California, Texas, Ohio, and Oregon

 5. Theater Producer or Director